parthd06/Medical_Insurance_Cost_Recommendation/README.md

 2.To help the customer to be financially prepared in case of medical emergency.

 ## Problem Statement:
-To develop a machine learning model which can recommend the cost of insurance policy which a customer should purchase.
+To develop a machine learning model which can recommend the cost of an insurance policy that a customer should purchase.
 This model will be able to recommend the cost of insurance to the customers based on their  BMI, age, medical history, and smoking habits.

 ## Demo Video: